MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether settings that existed in Windows 2000 Server family will apply to Administrators.

 The set of Network Connections group settings that existed in Windows 2000 Professional also exists in Windows XP Professional.
 In Windows 2000 Professional, all of these settings had the ability to prohibit the use of certain features from Administrators.